-She also mentioned a recent pregnancy scare, confessing that while she’d entertained the idea of having a baby in the past, when faced suddenly with that very real possibility, she knew, beyond a shadow of a doubt, that now was NOT the right time.
+She also mentioned a recent pregnancy scare, confessing that in the past she wanted a child, but when faced suddenly with that very real possibility, she knew beyond a shadow of a doubt that now was not the right time.
 I was struck by this uncharacteristic surge of conviction.

 She was directionless in almost every aspect of her life, how was she so sure of this one thing?
-You’re thinking – Well duh, she had to figure it out, she didn’t have a choice.
-But she was never actually pregnant, she was just late.
-No pregnancy test, just the IDEA of a pregnancy; this was enough for her to find clarity.
+She was never actually pregnant (her period came the next day) yet the idea of a pregnancy was enough for her to find clarity.
 Why?

-A pregnancy scare is like a fire alarm or a bomb threat.
-We drop everything and immediately hone in on what’s important, and we do this in response to purely imaginary circumstances.
+A pregnancy scare is a bit like a fire alarm or a bomb threat.
+We drop everything and immediately home in on what’s important, and we do this in response to purely imaginary circumstances.
 In other words, we’re likely not looking at an actual bomb or fire when we split-second decide who/what to grab on our way out the door.
 We simply (and wisely) buy into the idea of a bomb or fire.
-We hear the alarm and think – Shit is this real?
-I’m gonna pretend this is real.
+We hear the alarm and think – Is this real?
+I’m going to pretend this is real.
 I’m taking my laptop!
 We willingly trick ourselves into taking bold and necessary action.

-If you look up the word magic in any dictionary, you’ll find two definitions that go something like –
+Look up the word magic in a dictionary and you’ll find two definitions that go something like –

 - Producing illusions for entertainment